 |Grows well at room temperature.
 Ideally, keep the temperature above 59°F (15°C) for optimal growth.

 |Not a heavy feeder but fertilizer can promote more growth.
 Use a half-strength succulent and cacti fertilizer once per month in the Spring and Summer.

 How Much Sun Does String of Hearts Need?

-Whist string of hearts is native to hot and dry climates, it is not necessary suitable for full sun all day if growing outdoors due to their sensitive leaves.
+Whist string of hearts is native to hot and dry climates, it is not necessarily suitable for full sun all day if growing outdoors due to its sensitive leaves.

 String of hearts plants grow best in bright indirect light or some morning sun followed by afternoon shade.

 In more light the leaves turn a deeper purple tone whereas in less light the leaves can grow light green.

 A string of hearts can be sensitive to too much sun which causes the leaves to scorch, so avoid the intense full sun to keep the plant a healthy color.